“Smart companies understand that workspaces are a business tool.”

 The answer can be found in an article from the Yorkshire Post.
 Aire Adaptical Design, a Leeds-based company, recently transformed an old mill into a bar-themed office to house its creative teams.
 Jonathan Milner, joint managing director of Aire Adaptical, said a thoughtfully designed workplace is critical to their business, “We employ a lot of designers and creatives in their early 20s and creating a fun workplace is part of attracting and retaining that talent.”

-That same train of thought pushed Box to go get its own creative room — five floors of them, actually — and while they adhered to office design best practices, they still needed a technology partner to tie their people, places, and technology together.
+That same train of thought pushed them to go get its own creative room — five floors of them, actually — and while they adhered to office design best practices, they still needed a technology partner to tie their people, places, and technology together.

 At its core, Teem is much more than a meeting room booking system.
 It’s a collection of intelligent tools and powerful workplace analytics that help you optimize the people, places, and technology within your office.

-Box put an impressive amount of care into their offices, including the creation of themed lounges on every working floor of their HQ.
+The company put an impressive amount of care into their offices, including the creation of themed lounges on every working floor of their HQ.
 From the 3rd floor Wild West room to the Casbah on the 6th floor, the lounges function as a break area.

 There are soundproof phone booths in each of the themed lounges — which an employee can use for a phone call instead of booking a conference room — however, these spaces aren’t cost-effective unless they’re being utilized at a high rate.